Newest Figures Show New Home Prices Rise, Sales Drop in Cleveland

-A total of 1,149 new homes were sold during the 12 months that ended in January, up from 1,139 for the year that ended in December.
+A total of 1,334 new homes were sold during the 12 months that ended in March, down from 1,344 for the year that ended in February.

-As a percentage of overall housing closings, new home closings made up 3.3% of overall housing closings.
-A year earlier, new home closings represented 2.6% of total closings.
-Following a year-over-year increase in December, closings of new and existing homes slipped year-over-year in January.
+As a percentage of overall housing closings, new home closings accounted for 4.0% of closings, relatively stable from a year earlier.
+Following a year-over-year decline in February, closings of new and existing homes also sank year-over-year in March.

 Pricing and Mortgage Trends